-New students who were initially admitted as first-time-in-college students in fall 2014 or thereafter, pursuant to s.
+New students who were initially admitted as first-time-incollege students in fall 2014 or thereafter, pursuant to s.
 1007.25, F.S., must meet foreign language competency as specified in s.
 1007.262, F.S.
 This competency is ordinarily demonstrated through completion of two credits of sequential high school foreign language OR successful completion of two semesters of foreign language at the postsecondary level.
 Basic American Sign Language (ASL1400/ASL1401) does not meet this requirement.
-Prior to the award of an associate in arts or baccalaureate degree, first-time-in-college students entering a Florida College System institution in fall 2018, and thereafter, pursuant to s.
-1007.25, F.S., must demonstrate competency in civic literacy.
-Students have the option to demonstrate competency through completion of POS2041 or AMH2020 or by achieving a passing score on the AP Government and Politics: United States, AP United States History, or CLEP: American Government examination.